encs-humanoid/overview/README.md

-overview
+Overview
 ========

+For information about the project see our primary project site:

-Pointers to ENCS Humanoid information
+<a href="http://sites.ieee.org/encs-humanoid/">The IEEE ENCS Humanoid Robot Project</a>